-2.2.3 General Design Guidelines for Slope Stability
+2.2.6 General Design Guidelines for Slope Stability

-Assessing the stability of lined slope for a pond application can be a difficult task, because many variables are involved in the calculations.
-Fortunately, the complexity can be minimized if we examine only the relevant data and site conditions expected for a pond.
+Assessing the stability of lined slopes for a pond application can be a confusing task from a strictly mathematical stand-point.
+This is because many variables are required to perform the calculations.
+Fortunately, the confusion can be minimized if we examine only the relevant data and site conditions expected for a pond.
 In order to develop some simplified slope stability guidelines, it is assumed:

-- Akwaseal is installed with the membrane facing down. - The soil cover layer is 1.5 feet (450 mm) thick, has a unit weight of 130 lbs/ft3 (20.4 kN/m3), and an internal friction angle of 34 degrees.
-This accounts for the possibility that some ponds will require thicker cover layers than others. - The interface friction angle of the membrane component of the Akwaseal is the "critical" (weakest) interface and is 18 degrees. - The desired safety factor is 1.3, which is typical for most applications.
+- Bentomat CL is used for lining the pond, installed with the membrane facing down. - The soil cover layer is 1.5 feet (450 mm) thick, has a unit weight of 130 lbs/ft3 (20.4 kN/m3), and an internal friction angle of 34 degrees.
+This accounts for the possibility that some ponds will require thicker cover layers than others. - The interface friction angle of the membrane component of the Bentomat CL against the subgrade is the critical interface and is 20 degrees. - The desired safety factor is 1.3.